shawnstephens/shawnstephens.github.io/_posts/2017-08-25-the-command-line-its-more-important-than-your-ide.markdown

 Instead standardize on concepts such as ensuring all projects can be built, tested, and deployed from the command line.
 If this goal is met, anyone can work on your code without having to learn a given IDE.

 # But We Need Code Analysis
 If you introduce a static code analyzer, ensure it works from the command line, and make it work as part of your continuous integration cycle.
-If plugins exist for most major editors, such as with Rubocop, then there isn't a lot of risk involved.
+If plugins exist for most major editors, such as with [RuboCop](https://github.com/bbatsov/rubocop), then there isn't a lot of risk involved.

 The same principle applies other code tools such as code formatters.
 Doing this tasks as pre-commit tasks can ensure they are always done instead of relying on a manual operation in an IDE.